Word Artist-OrchestraConductor “Simultaneously paints word picture portraits while conducting a symphonic message” – L. Evans

 Think of Maslow’s chart.
 How would the feeling that you are controlled by others effect your safety level?
 (R: would not feel safe, could not predict how others would effect you, would feel insecure and uncertain)

-In order to meet your safety level needs you want stability and predictability in your life.
+In order to meet your safety level needs, you want stability and predictability in your life.
 Being in control of yourself gives you that in a healthy way.
-When people can’t control themselves and their lives, they word to satisfy their need for power by controlling others.
+When people can’t control themselves and their lives, they want to satisfy their need for power by controlling others.
 The problem is that your need for control can never be satisfied by having power and control over others.
 You can only truly fill this need when you exercise power and control over yourself and your life.

 Powerless people become bossy and demanding.
 They put their energy into working on controlling others rather than learning how to control themselves.
 They develop a (look at line 5 of the Powerless side) LOVE OF POWER.
 But this love of power can never be satisfied and this person always wants more and more power over others.
 The only way to satisfy your need for power is to have control over yourself and your life.
 In addition, exercising power and control over others prevents healthy relationships between people.